 Connection Type Choose the connection type as PPTP if your ISP provides you with a PPTP account.
 Username Enter the PPTP username provided by your ISP.
 Password Enter the PPTP password provided by your ISP.

 Connection Mode Choose the connection mode, including Connect Automatically , Connect Manually and Time-Based .
 Connect Automatically: The router will activate the connection automatically when the router reboots or the connection is down.
 Connect Manually: You can manually activate or terminate the connection.
 Time-Based: During the specified period, the router will automatically activate the connection.
+Time Choose the effective time range when the Connection Mode is chosen as Time-Based .
+To create the time range, go to Preferences &gt; Time Range &gt; Time Range .
 Upstream Bandwidth Specify the upstream bandwidth of the WAN port.
-The value configured here is the upper limit of the "Maximum Upstream Bandwidth" on Transmission > Bandwidth Control > Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
+The value configured here is the upper limit of the "Maximum Upstream Bandwidth" on Transmission &gt; Bandwidth Control &gt; Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
 Downstream Bandwidth Specify the downstream bandwidth of the WAN port.
-The value configured here is the lower limit of the "Maximum Downstream Bandwidth" on Transmission > Bandwidth Control > Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
+The value configured here is the upper limit of the "Maximum Downstream Bandwidth" on Transmission &gt; Bandwidth Control &gt; Bandwidth Control page, to make "Bandwidth Control" take effect, please ensure this parameter is set correctly.
 MTU Specify the MTU (Maximum Transmission Unit) of the WAN port.
 MTU is the maximum data unit transmitted in the physical network.
 When PPTP is selected, MTU can be set in the range of 576-1420 bytes.
 The default value is 1420.
-Primary/ Secondary DNS Optional.
-Enter the IP address of the DNS server provided by your ISP.
+Primary/ Secondary DNS (Optional) Enter the IP address of the DNS server provided by your ISP.
 VLAN Add the WAN port to a VLAN.
 Generally, you don't need to manually configure it unless required by your ISP.
 By default, the WAN port is automatically assigned to a VLAN by default, and the egress rule of the VLAN is UNTAG, so the packets are transmitted by the WAN port without VLAN tags.
 If you want the WAN port to transmit packets with VLAN tag, you need to create the corresponding VLAN first and configure its egress rule as TAG, then manually add the WAN port to that VLAN.
 To create VLANs, go to Network > VLAN > VLAN .
-Note : When using the IPTV function, either in Bridge mode or Custom mode, the router will automatically create corresponding VLANs after you finished the configuration, and add port 1 (WAN 1) to the VLANs.
-Users cannot then manually select the VLAN that WAN 1 belongs to.
-Secondary Connection Select the secondary connection type provided by your ISP The secondary connection is required for PPTP connection.
+Secondary Connection Select the secondary connection type provided by your ISP.
+If you select the secondary connection type as Static IP, you need to configure IP Address, Subnet Mask, Default Gateway, Primary/Second DNS.
+The secondary connection is required for PPTP connection.
 The router will get some necessary information after the secondary connection succeeded.
 These information will be used in the PPTP connection process.
-VPN Server/ Domain Name Enter the VPN Server/Domain Name provided by your ISP.
-IP Address Enter the IP address provided by your ISP for the secondary connection.
-Subnet Mask Enter the subnet mask provided by your ISP for the secondary connection.
+VPN Server/ Domain Name information will be used in the PPTP connection process.
+Enter the VPN Server/Domain Name provided by your ISP.

 Default Gateway Enter the default gateway provided by your ISP for the secondary connection.
 Primary/ Secondary DNS Enter the primary/secondary DNS provided by your ISP for the secondary connection.
 Connect/ Disconnect Click the button to active/terminate the connection.